RobinBoers/SkyLight-themelibrary/Ugly Blue/README.md

-# The SkyLight Website Builder basetheme
+# SkyLight-basetheme (aka Ugly Blue)

-The basetheme from SkyLight Website Builder (used for themedevelopment)<br>
+The basetheme from SkyLight Website Builder (used for themedevelopment)
-If you want to develop your own themes, follow this tutoial:<br>
+If you want to develop your own themes, follow this tutorial:
 [github.com/RobinBoers/SkyLight-Website-Editor/wiki/How-to-create-custom-themes](https://github.com/RobinBoers/SkyLight-Website-Editor/wiki/How-to-create-custom-themes)

+Also available in the SkyLight-basetheme GitHub repo: [RobinBoers/SkyLight-basetheme](https://github.com/RobinBoers/SkyLight-basetheme)